nurkiewicz/async-retry/README.md

     	<V> CompletableFuture<V> getFutureWithRetry(RetryCallable<CompletableFuture<V>> task);
     }

+Don't worry about [`RetryRunnable`](https://github.com/nurkiewicz/async-retry/blob/master/src/main/java/com/blogspot/nurkiewicz/asyncretry/function/RetryRunnable.java) and [`RetryCallable`](https://github.com/nurkiewicz/async-retry/blob/master/src/main/java/com/blogspot/nurkiewicz/asyncretry/function/RetryCallable.java) - they allow checked exceptions for your convenience and most of the time we will use lambda expressions anyway.

 Please note that it returns [`CompletableFuture`](http://nurkiewicz.blogspot.no/2013/05/java-8-definitive-guide-to.html).
 We no longer pretend that calling faulty method is fast.
 If the library encounters an exception it will retry our block of code with preconfigured backoff delays.
 The invocation time will sky-rocket from milliseconds to several seconds. `CompletableFuture` clearly indicates that.
 Moreover it's not a dumb [`java.util.concurrent.Future`](http://nurkiewicz.blogspot.no/2013/02/javautilconcurrentfuture-basics.html) we all know - [`CompletableFuture` in Java 8 is very powerful](http://nurkiewicz.blogspot.no/2013/05/java-8-completablefuture-in-action.html) and most importantly - non-blocking by default.

+If you need blocking result after all, just call `.get()` on `Future` object.

 # Basic API